-2138.2 An employee temporarily assigned to perform work of a lower paid classification shall not have his or her salary reduced, and an employee temporarily assigned to perform work of a higher paid classification shall receive compensation equal to either the lowest salary step for that position that would provide for an increase in pay or five percent (5%), whichever is less, for all time spent in the acting position in excess of four (4) consecutive work weeks.
-An approved reclassification shall continue only until such time as the employee is returned to his or her original job duties.
+2138.2 An employee temporarily assigned to perform work of a lower paid classification shall not have their salary reduced, and an employee temporarily assigned to perform work of a higher paid classification shall receive compensation equal to either the lowest salary step for that position that would provide for an increase in pay or five percent (5%), whichever is less, for all time spent in the acting position in excess of four (4) consecutive work weeks.
+An approved reclassification shall continue only until such time as the employee is returned to their original job duties.